Sunrise at Tybee Island Pier and Pavilion

 Riverboat docked along River Street with its boutiques, pubs and hotels

 French Gothic architecture at the Cathedral of St. John the Baptist

 - Savannah (SAV)

 Savannah has sites to see, places to go and a social scene that can be both quirky and classy.
-With more than 45 cultural attractions, Savannah draws visitors craving culture, history and tradition.
-Take a tour through a pre-Civil War era mansion at the Mercer-Williams House, or visit the birthplace of the Girl Scouts of America at the Juliette Gordon Low House.
+With more than 45 cultural attractions, Savannah draws visitors craving history and tradition.
+Take a tour through a pre-Civil War mansion at the Mercer-Williams House, or visit the birthplace of the Girl Scouts of America at the Juliette Gordon Low House.
 Test your bravery on a haunted ghost tour through Savannah, which has been called “America’s most haunted city,” or take a movie tour to learn about feature films produced here.
-Museums in Savannah contain pieces that are sure to take your breath away, while statues stand prominently throughout the city to commemorate its rich history.
+Museums in Savannah contain pieces that are sure to take your breath away, while statues stand prominently throughout the city to commemorate its history.

-Whether you choose to travel by trolley, horse-drawn carriage, bike or even Segway, getting around Savannah is half the fun.
-It’s one of the most pedestrian-friendly cities in the country, so many visitors prefer to explore Savannah on foot, taking time to enjoy the 22 scenic squares decorated with monuments, fountains, azaleas and massive oaks draped in Spanish moss.
+Whether you choose to travel by trolley, horse-drawn carriage, bicycle or even Segway, getting around Savannah is half the fun.
+It’s one of the most pedestrian-friendly cities in the country, so many visitors prefer to explore Savannah on foot, taking the time to enjoy the 22 scenic squares decorated with monuments, fountains, azaleas and massive oaks draped in Spanish moss.

 With more than 100 restaurants in the heart of the Historic District, Savannah has become just as famous for its dining as for its historic sites.
 This city dishes up the flavors and stylings of numerous celebrated chefs.
 Visitors can’t go far without smelling the savory aroma of this city’s popular “Coastal Cuisine,” or being tempted to stop for a to-go cup of their favorite beverage.
 In Savannah, there’s a plate for every palate that will linger long after you bid the city farewell.